subatomicERROR/Quantum-ML/README.md

 - **Quantum Framework**: [PennyLane](https://pennylane.ai) – A leading library for quantum computing and quantum machine learning, which powers our quantum circuits and models.
 - **AI/ML Framework**: [PyTorch](https://pytorch.org) – Used for implementing and training classical machine learning models, providing deep integration with PennyLane for hybrid models.
-- **API Development**: [FastAPI](https://fastapi.tiangolo.com) – A high-performance web framework to build and expose APIs quickly and efficiently.
+- **API Development**: [Quantum-API](https://github.com/subatomicERROR/Quantum-API.git) – A high-performance quantum API to build and expose quantum-enhanced models quickly and efficiently.
-- **Quantum Programming**: [PennyLane](https://pennylane.ai) again – PennyLane is used instead of Qiskit for building the quantum circuits in this project.
+- **Quantum Programming**: [PennyLane](https://pennylane.ai) – PennyLane is used instead of Qiskit for building the quantum circuits in this project.
 - **Version Control**: Git and GitHub – For managing project code and versioning, ensuring collaboration and contribution from the open-source community.

 ## Why Quantum-ML is Unique